‘This Is Us’ Heartbreak Pushes Kate & Kevin To The Edge In ‘The Graduates’

 Kevin attended and tried to support his sister, but instead found himself continuing a downward spiral as he relapsed into addiction.
 He spent most of his visit with Kate and Toby alone in his hotel room drunk.
 Kevin also lied to his girlfriend Zoe, saying he was working when in reality he drank his way through the visit.
 Kate, who was always closest with Kevin, intuitively knew something was off with her twin.

 In her quest to help Kevin, Kate offered to drive him to an AA meeting but during their drive, her water broke.
-At only 7 months pregnant, her dire situation became even more perilous when Kevin was too drunk to drive her to a hospital, leading to a tearful confession to Toby that he couldn’t help his sister when she needed him most and instead, Kate was rushed to the hospital in an ambulance.
+At only seven months pregnant, her dire situation became even more perilous when Kevin was too drunk to drive her to a hospital, leading to a tearful confession to Toby that he couldn’t help his sister when she needed him most and instead, Kate was rushed to the hospital in an ambulance.

 In an ironic way, this turn of events was similar to Kevin and Kate’s situation in high school, where she refused to attend her own high school graduation in protest of Kevin moving to Los Angeles with Sophie to pursue an acting career.
 Kevin’s self-centeredness always affected Kate, even when the two were young adults and she tried to process it by being supportive and overprotective when it came to her brother.